 You’ve been thinking about buying a new construction home for a while.
 But saving up for that big down payment seems a bit unreachable.
 Unlike saving for retirement, you’ll need to save up quite a bit of money that you will need access to in the next few years.
 The task may seem daunting, and it can be difficult to know where to start.
 Don’t worry, we’ve got you covered.
 A new build may require a higher down payment than an existing home, but you can do it!
 We believe in you.
-Here’s how you can start saving up for a down payment and buy that new construction home you’ve been dreaming of.
+Here’s how you can start saving up for a new construction down payment and buy that new construction home you’ve been dreaming of.

 Figure out your financial situation and options